 Smart Connect is enabled by default to select the fastest WiFi band for your router.
-When Smart Connect is enabled, the 2.4 GHz and 5 GHz radios use the same WiFi network name (SSID) and network key (password).
+When Smart Connect is enabled, the 2.4 GHz, 5 GHz, and 6 GHz radios use the same WiFi network name (SSID) and network key (password).
 That means that when you connect to the router with WiFi, you see only one SSID that allows a WiFi device to connect to any of the radios.

-You might want to disable Smart Connect if you prefer to manually connect your devices to a specific WiFi band (for example, to connect devices to the 5 GHz band).
+You might want to disable Smart Connect if you prefer to manually connect your devices to a specific WiFi band (for example, to connect WiFi 6E or WiFi 7 devices to the 6 GHz band).

-(I) NOTE: If you first disable and then reenable Smart Connect and the SSID and passwords for the 2.4 GHz and 5 GHz radios do not match, the WiFi settings for the 2.4 GHz radio overwrite the WiFi settings for the 5 GHz radio.
+(I) NOTE: If you first disable and then reenable Smart Connect and the SSID and passwords for the 2.4 GHz, 5 GHz, and 6 GHz radios do not match, the WiFi settings for the 2.4 GHz radio overwrite the WiFi settings for the 5 GHz and 6 GHz radios.